-It is important to take phone calls from us regarding suspicious transactions very seriously.
-It could be your last chance to avoid becoming a victim.
+It is important to take phone calls from us regarding unusual transactions very seriously.
+That phone call could be your last chance to avoid fraud losses!
 Commercial Banking clients are liable for all losses incurred for payment originating using any authorized users' security credentials or the credentials of others who have designated transaction authority.